 4. Shooting before sunrise or after sunset

-Once on opening day the landowner in the next property over touched off the first shot of the year at 6:35 a.m. on a 7:08 sunrise, then I got to listen to him drive in and out with his ATV before it was ever official sunrise.
+Once on opening day, the neighboring landowner touched off the first shot of the year about 30 minutes too early.
+Then I had to listen to him drive in and out with his ATV before it was even officially shooting hours.

 6. Not wearing any safety colors

 As of the 2020 hunting season only eight of the 50 United States do not require hunter orange under some circumstances.